MatrixMike/picaxe/README.md

 # picaxe

-placeholder for more PICAXE programs that is a place to collect existing code that was used for teaching and/or demonatration that has been languishing on hard drives around my place.
+placeholder for more PICAXE programs that is a place to collect existing code that was used for teaching and/or demonstration that has been languishing on hard drives around my place.

 <ol><li>